 Consumers face product liability risks every day.
 When someone is harmed by a product with inherent defects, that person can seek damages from the company or companies responsible.

 A design flaw or the manufacturing process can cause a defect that harms someone.
-In addition, injuries can result from variables such as improper or inadequate instructions or lack of warning about a product’s dangers.
+In addition, injuries can result from variables such as improper or inadequate instructions or a lack of warning about a product’s dangers.
 Whatever the cause, product liability laws put the responsibility on the members of the distribution chain, from the designer to the retail store.

 Strict liability claims can apply to any products sold to the public.
 A plaintiff can file a strict liability lawsuit against the defective product’s manufacturer, distributor, or retailer.
 In some cases, more than one of those parties is a named defendant in the case.
 In a strict liability case, the plaintiff must show that he or she used the product reasonably or as it was intended, and that a defect led to injuries.